 Financial aid and scholarships

-Complete the FAFSA (Free Application for Federal Student Aid) by Western's February 15 priority deadline.
+Complete the FAFSA (Free Application for Federal Student Aid) by Western's January 31 priority deadline.
 In addition to being considered for federal student loans, filing the FAFSA will allow you to be considered for grants, tuition waivers, work study, and other financial aid programs.
-If you have questions about financial aid at Western, contact the Financial Aid Services Center at firstname.lastname@example.org.

 There are a wide variety of scholarship opportunities available to Western students.
 While a partial listing is available on the Admissions website, for the most up-to-date information regarding scholarship opportunities at Western, please visit the Scholarship Center.